gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 Sort all objects that can be iterated

-- ``iterable`` -- Iteratable object.
+- ``iterable`` -- Iterable object.
 - ``key`` -- It is mainly used to compare elements with only one parameter.
-The parameters of specific functions are taken from the iteratable objects, and one element of the iteratable objects is specified for sorting.
+The parameters of specific functions are taken from the iterable objects, and one element of the iterable objects is specified for sorting.
 - ``reverse`` -- collation, reverse=True descending order ,  reverse=False ascending order (default) 。

 sorted the easiest way to use::